efruin-git/efruin-git.github.io/NFL-Salaries-and-win-loss-percentage.md

 Points opponent summarizes defensive production.
 Pass yards, rush yards, and turnovers are key components of offensive production.
 Turnovers proved to be a key variable in offensive success.
 Teams have to protect the football on offense to win.

 The final model explained 75% of the variance in win rate and had very low AIC and BIC values.
 It  is a very good model, which is confirmed by the residual and fitted value plots below.

 ![WLP_Resid_Fitted_Vals_2015_2020](images/WLP_Resid_Fitted_Vals_2015_2020.png)

 ![WLP_vs_Fitted_Vals_2015_2020](images/WLP_vs_Fitted_Vals_2015_2020.png)

 The final model used results of current year team performance on offense and defense to predict win rate.
 I wanted to see if a polynomial regression would improve the accuracy of the model, and if prior year performance could be used to predict win rate.

 ### Machine Learning Polynomial Regression

+I performed a polynomial regression and will write up the results in the next couple days.

 Machine learning, polynomial regression

+Will write up this regression in the next couple days.
 Prior year performance with salary data regression against wlp